Learning the dictionary made easy

 Copyright 2019 Courtney Devonish.

-Images-Hand carved by Artist Courtney Devonish
+Images-Hand carved by author of Word Stitch and Artist Courtney Devonish